BigPolarBear1/factorization/README.md

 Anyway.. at no point has anyone tried to stop me.
 Or ask me to stop uploading my work.
 Just silence.
 Non stop silence, uneployment and hopelessness.
 Hence I have no other choice but to continue.
 It is insane.
 Because I know I'm right.
 Perhaps people want disaster.
 Perhaps disaster is preferable over acknowledging what I did.

+Update: I just quickly did the math on using the quadratic coefficient, and it can definitely be to shift those polynomial values.
+So using both the quadratic coefficient and linear coefficient we can do some really granular shifting to produce very small polynomial values.
+Let me next work out some heuristic that I can implement in code and then I'll upload that next.. once those polynomial values are very small I can focus completely on sieving zx+y, whose factorization will really be the only thing left that we'll need to worry about as the factorization of everything else will be trivial.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>